 Name CHANG HAI WANG

 Date of b

 Address

-all manual second is
+Address and the second

 Postcode

 Personal licence number (if known)

-Issuing licensing authority (if known) Pailine (b.
-18) of the mark
+Issuing licensing authority (if known) Philips (b.
+18) (c. brance)

 Please highlight any adult entertainment or services, activities, other entertainment or matters ancillary to the use of the premises that may give rise to concern in respect of children (please read guidance note 9).